tance77/Fembot/README.md

 Fembot is a song request bot for twitch.tv through spotify.
 This is currently a very new release with lots of bugs.
 Currently the play list is not setup to reflect the propper songs at all.

 #Issues
-  -Must refresh playlist (by that i mean change to another screen in spotify or playlist) If playlist isn't refreshed songs are not updated.
+  - Must refresh playlist (by that i mean change to another screen in spotify or playlist) If playlist isn't refreshed songs are not updated.
   - Songs are not auto deleted.
 Stay on top of it between streemes.

 #Know Bugs